tytydraco/yessleep/out/The_Dentists_Smile.md

 Waiting.

-I do not know for sure why they ended up the way they did and I was seemingly spared.
-The only thing I can come up with is that some people are dentists while others are patients.
+I do not know for sure why they ended up the way they did, while I was seemingly spared.
+The only reason I can come up with is that some people are chosen as dentists while others, such as myself, are patients… whose teeth are poked and prodded, but whose smile remains only temporarily.

 If you ever do happen to come across The Dentists, I sincerely hope that you are [the latter.](https://www.reddit.com/user/FishermanTales/comments/qjvwoi/subscribe_to_rfishermantales/?utm_source=share&utm_medium=ios_app&utm_name=iossmf)